lgsandbox/next_md_styled_onfleek/README.md

 In this version it comes with a configured _document file for styled components, alongside some starter global styles to use.

+Just clone and install deps to get started.

 ## Demo

 nextjs-mdblog-styledcomps.on.fleek.co